ananyateklu/second-brain/README.md

 # AI-Powered Personal Knowledge Management System

-Second Brain is a modern note-taking and knowledge management system that combines traditional note-taking with AI assistance to help you organize and connect your ideas.
-It features:
+Second Brain is a modern note-taking and knowledge management system that combines traditional note-taking with AI assistance to help you organize and connect your ideas

 ## Core Features